call518/sonar4ceph/README.md

 #### CEPH-REST-API

-* Select the location where you want to run it appropriately because a query using HTTP_ mod_proxy will be executed.
+* Select the location where you want to run it appropriately because a query using HTTPd mod_proxy will be executed.
-* It is necessary to confirm that the location of the CEPH-REST-API service matches the value of the "$ ceph_api" variable in "_config.php".
+* It is necessary to confirm that the location of the CEPH-REST-API service matches the value of the "$ceph_api" variable in "_config.php".
 * (Note)
   * Use "screen" to execute in Daemon form.
-  * The http-user(nobody/wwwdata) has access to the /etc/ceph/ceph.client.admin.keyring file.
+  * The http-user(nobody or wwwdata or any) has access to the "/etc/ceph/ceph.client.admin.keyring" file.

 ```bash
 chmod 644 /etc/ceph/ceph.client.admin.keyring